python/typing/docs/spec/glossary.rst

       :term:`equivalent` to ``A``.
 This means that ``B`` represents a proper subset of the possible objects represented by ``A``.
-"Type narrowing" is when a type checker infers that a name or expression must have a narrower type at some locations in control flow, due to some runtime check of its value.
+"Type narrowing" is when a type checker infers that a name or expression must have a narrower type at some locations in control flow, due to an assignment or a runtime check of its value.

    nominal
       A nominal type (e.g. a class name) represents the set of values whose